SpikeInterface/spikeinterface/doc/modules/comparison.rst

 1. Comparison with ground truth
 -------------------------------

-A ground-truth dataset can be a paired recording, in which the a neuron is recorded both extracellularly and with a patch or juxtacellular electrode (either **in vitro** or **in vivo**), or it can be a simulated dataset (**in silico**) using spiking activity simulators such as `MEArec <https://mearec.readthedocs.io/en/latest/>`_.
+A ground-truth dataset can be a paired recording, in which a neuron is recorded both extracellularly and with a patch or juxtacellular electrode (either **in vitro** or **in vivo**), or it can be a simulated dataset (**in silico**) using spiking activity simulators such as `MEArec <https://mearec.readthedocs.io/en/latest/>`_.